🌙

 Consistency beats intensity.

 One hour every day beats ten hours once a month.
-I've seen this in sales teams, in learning AI, and on every road trip that started without a plan.
 Show up daily.
-That's it.
 That's the whole strategy.

 10